PhilsModules/phils-pf2e-realdark/README.md

 ## 🚀 Key Features

-*   **🌑 True Dark Mode**: Replaces all system journals, character sheets, and item sheets with dark, eye-friendly textures.
+- **🌑 True Dark Mode**: Replaces all system journals, character sheets, and item sheets with dark, eye-friendly textures.
-*   **✨ Live Preview Wizard**: A powerful configuration tool with a real-time preview of your changes.
+- **✨ Live Preview Wizard**: A powerful configuration tool with a real-time preview of your changes.
 See exactly how your theme looks before you save.
-*   **🎨 12+ Professional Presets**: Comes with built-in themes like **Leather, Wood, Stone, Dragon, Stars, Moon, Bamboo**, and the new **Perry** (Teal/Orange) theme.
+- **🎨 30+ Premium Presets**: Comes with a massive collection of themes including **Ebony, Relic, Velvet, Weave, Frost, Crimson, Mystic Waters, Celestial Nightfall**, and classics like **Leather, Wood, Stone, and Dragon**.
-*   **👁️ Softened UI**: Aggressively removes standard hard gold/red borders and replaces them with soft, translucent edges for a modern look.
+- **👁️ Softened UI**: Aggressively removes standard hard gold/red borders and replaces them with soft, translucent edges for a modern look.
-*   **🔧 Deep Customization**: Tweak primary colors, accent colors, sidebar opacity, and input field darkness to your detailed preferences.
+- **🔧 Deep Customization**: Tweak primary colors, accent colors, sidebar opacity, and input field darkness to your detailed preferences.
-*   **📜 Journal Fixes**: Eliminates the "white flash" when opening journals and ensures consistent dark backgrounds for all text content.
+- **📜 Journal Fixes**: Eliminates the "white flash" when opening journals and ensures consistent dark backgrounds for all text content.

 ## 📦 Installation